 Flying in the Albuquerque Area

 This video is a recording of the June 2021 AAAA General Meeting.
-At that meeting, Peg Billson presented on “changes” to flying in the Albuquerque area.
+At that meeting, Peg Billson presented the “changes” to flying in the Albuquerque area.
 It specifically addresses where the Class C and D airspace is, how to recognize it from the air, and who to communicate with if you’re going to be in that airspace.
 This is a must-see video for those who fly in the Albuquerque area.

 Over-the-counter Pharmaceuticals and flight